skardhamar/rga/README.md

 			   sort = '', filters = '', segment = '',
 			   start = 1, max = 1000)

+This will output the data in a data frame, with all the correct formats applied.
 The syntax follows the one dictated by Google.